gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 The device's name (*Gary iPhone*) selected from the above list is stored in the iCloud3 configuration file.
 This is used to determine the actual Apple device providing location data when iCloud3 starts.

-Several events take place when you upgrade a device, i.e, replace an iPhone 15 with an iPhone 16.
+Several events take place when you upgrade a device, e.g., replace an iPhone 17 with an iPhone 18.

-- The apps, data and settings are transferred from the iPhone 15 to the iPhone 16.
+- The apps, data and settings are transferred from the iPhone 17 to the iPhone 18.
-- In this example, the name is on the iPhone 16 Pro Max is *Gary iPhone*.
+- The name on the old iPhone 17 is *Gary iPhone*.
-- A new name is assigned to the iPhone 16 Pro Max, i.e, *Gary iPhone (2)*.
+- A name assigned to the new iPhone 18 Pro Max is *Gary iPhone (2)*.
-- The iPhone 15 is assigned a new *device_id* by Apple.
+- The new iPhone 18 is assigned a new *device_id* by Apple.
 This *device_id* is used internally by Apple and you never see it.
 It is used, however, by iCloud3 to identify the actual device providing location data.
-- The iPhone 15 is removed from the *FindMy App* and the Apple iCloud account and traded-in or sold.

-At this time, iCloud3 is still tracking the *Gary iPhone/iPhone 15* that is no longer on your iCloud account instead of the new iPhone.
+At this time, iCloud3 is still tracking the old iPhone 17 that is no longer on your iCloud account instead of the new iPhone 18 Pro Max.

 **Easy way** - The following steps should be done to make it easier to identify and transfer to the new iPhone:

-- Rename the iPhone 15 from *Gary iPhone* to *Gary iPhone 15*.
+- Rename the iPhone 17 from *Gary iPhone* to *Gary iPhone 17*.
-- Rename the iPhone 16 Pro Max from *Gary iPhone 15 (2)* back to *Gary iPhone* after you transfer the apps, data and settings.
+- Rename the iPhone 18 Pro Max from *Gary iPhone (2)* back to *Gary iPhone* after you transfer the apps, data and settings.
-- Restart iCloud3.
+- Restart iCloud3 to download the updated devices from Apple with the new internal *device_id*.

-Since the new iPhone 16 Pro Max is now the *Gary iPhone* device, it will be now be assigned to the same iCloud3 tracked device.
+Since the new iPhone 18 Pro Max is now the *Gary iPhone* device, it is now assigned to the same iCloud3 Device.

 **Harder way** - You realize that *Gary iPhone* is no longer being tracked because the iPhone is no longer on your Apple iCloud account or it has been wiped and powered off.

-- Restart iCloud3 - The Apple Account device list will be rebuilt with the current name.
+- Restart iCloud3 - The Apple Account device list is rebuilt with the current name.
-  - Reconfigure the iCloud3 device on the *Update iCloud3 Device* screen - Select the new iPhone from the Apple Account iCloud Device list.
+  - Reconfigure the iCloud3 device on the *Update iCloud3 Device* screen - Update the Apple Account iCloud Device field and select the correct iPhone.
-  - Exit the Configure screens - iCloud3 will be restarted and the new iPhone's name will be assigned to the iCloud3 tracked device.
+  - Exit the Configure screens - iCloud3 is restarted and the new iPhone's name is assigned to the iCloud3 tracked device.
 - Or,
-  - Change the name on the iPhone 16 Pro Max from *Gary iPhone (2)* to *Gary iPhone*.
+  - Change the name on the iPhone 18 Pro Max from *Gary iPhone (2)* to *Gary iPhone*.
   - Wait a few minutes until this name is re-registered with the Apple account.
   - Restart iCloud3 to reassign the name to the iCloud3 tracked device.